imagej/imagej.github.io/_pages/plugins/trackmate/custom-detection-algorithms.md

 Now for something completely different, we move to the factory class that instantiates this detector.

-## The {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/detection/SpotDetectorFactory.java' label='SpotDetectorFactory' %} interface.
+## The {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/detection/SpotDetectorFactory.java' label='SpotDetectorFactory' %} interface

 The SpotDetectorFactory concrete implementation is the class that needs to be annotated with the [SciJava](/libs/scijava) annotation.
 For instance: